 There isn’t much of a history to this style, as it’s still new in terms of the entire history of design.
-The word Transitional was first used as a distinct style name around 2010.
-There has always been a combining of styles that happens in design – however the distinct look of Transitional began in the early 2000’s and truly took hold this decade.
+The word Transitional was first used as a style name around 2010.
+There has always been a combining of styles that happens in design – however the distinct look of Transitional began in the early 2000’s and truly took hold in the 2010’s.

 Transitional takes the overly ornate furniture and patterns of the classic traditional styles (think Victorian and Art Deco) and strips away the stuffiness.
 Think tufted sofas with sleek lines, classic patterns that are oversized, and wingback chairs with a little less “wing” to them.

 Transitional style is known for neutral color palettes that are accented with pops of bold colors.
 Where Victorian embraced very dark, heavy wood pieces, Transitional combines different types and finishes of wood and goes for light, delicate furniture.
 Traditional styles called for endless accessorizing, but Transitional focuses on a few thoughtful pieces, placing value on the impact of negative space.

 Barbara Barry is the mother of Transitional.
 She was one of the first designers to take traditional furniture shapes, soften them with a more contemporary feel, and create that classic Transitional look that seems to have universal appeal.
 Everything you need to know about Transitional you can learn from studying a Barbara Barry room.

 1. Millicent Gray Linen Arm Chair from Baxton Studio

 2. Polished Nickel Chandelier from Possini Euro Florien

 3. Brandt Buffet from Ethan Allen

 5. Egyptian Lattice Fabric in Ocean from Fabricut